AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-metrics.md

 >
 >Requires [Admin permissions](../../administrator/user-management/user-management.md).

-Put, a metric is a measurement.
+A metric is a measurement.
 In SQL and database structures, a metric is like a stored query over a variable period.

 In [!DNL Commerce Intelligence], you can use metrics to [create charts](../../data-user/reports/ess-rpt-build-visual.md).
 For example, the metric `revenue` is the total number of orders.
 The metric `average customer revenue per order` is what the average customer spends per order.